enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 Have you ever wanted to have the Ultimate Linux setup for your own power hungry Nvidia powered laptop?
 Well I have the ultimate guide on how to configure your OpenSUSE Tumbleweed system to the best it can be.
 I myself have been tinkering around with my own setup for the past few months so I have a great system that you can replicate at home!

+## Why should I go with OpenSUSE Tumbleweed?

+- It is a stable rolling release distro which gives you the latest software with each update being rigorously tested to ensure your system won't break
+- It is configured out of the box to automatically backup your system into read-only system snapshots which you can rollback to when your system wasen't broken
+- The package Manager Zypper is my favorate one out there because it displays everything in a clear and understandable way (It is also faster than DNF!)

 ## What will this guide cover?

 - OS installation